The fluid Docs

 npm install

-Step 3: Launch Local Server
+Launch Development Server

 npm run watch

-Compile and watch SCSS files for changes
+Watch and compile SCSS files

 Project Structure